 If the leak is this small, can’t I just ignore it?

-Your Flo by Moen Smart Water Shutoff is designed to provide you with information on the health of your plumbing system.
+Your Flo Smart Water Monitor and Shutoff is designed to provide you with information on the health of your plumbing system.
 Even the smallest drips can result in a large leak if left ignored.
 Remember that your pipes always have a constant pressure between 40-80psi (potentially more if you do not have a pressure reducing valve installed) and that constant pressure is pushing against all of your fixtures and pipes 24 hours a day, 7 days a week.
 Whatever may be causing the small leak could give into the pressure and cause an even bigger leak, or a burst.
-Flo will do it’s best to shut your water off as quickly as possible, to minimize water damage impact but it could take several minutes for such a leak to be detected and acted upon by Flo.
+The Flo Smart Water Monitor and Shutoff will do it’s best to shut your water off as quickly as possible, to minimize water damage impact but it could take several minutes for such a leak to be detected and acted upon by Flo.

 It’s best practice to stay on top detected leaks to at least discover the cause.
 You may find that it’s a fixture or faucet that can be shut off in the meantime and addressed at a later date, or with professional help, you may discover that there was a hidden leak somewhere which could potentially have lead to water damage somewhere in the home.